 A student's day at OA begins in the workplace.
-Students either travel off campus to an externship, or to a credential-based course of study, or work in an on-campus student job (internship) to get work experience and begin building the social skills and work habits needed to gain employment.
+Students either travel off campus to an externship or work in an on-campus student job (internship) to get work experience and begin building the social skills and work habits needed to gain employment.
 Our different work offerings are described below.

 Students at Covenant House work in the donations room, sorting donated clothing by size and type, and organizing the space for their residents.